-The court found that initially the parties were ad idem following the testator's death, but within three months the nieces and the respondent were no longer on speaking terms and, for inexplicable reasons, the respondent was "displaying outright hostility toward the Applicants, unreasonably delaying the administration of the estate".
-Having regard to the overarching principles of proportionality, fairness and reasonableness, the court awarded the nieces their costs of the application to be paid by the respondent personally (set off against any executor compensation that may be found owing).
+The court found that initially the parties were ad idem following the testator's death, but, within three months the nieces and the respondent were no longer on speaking terms and for inexplicable reasons, the respondent was "displaying outright hostility toward the Applicants, unreasonably delaying the administration of the estate."
+Having regard to the overarching principles of proportionality, fairness and reasonableness, the Court awarded the nieces their costs of the application to be paid by the respondent personally (set off against any executor compensation that may be found owing).
 Justice Casullo noted:

 I am mindful that an estate trustee should be fully compensated for any reasonable costs incurred in the administration of the estate.
 However, the actions of the Respondent are far from reasonable.
-I was not provided any rationale as to why her animus became necessary in the administration of her good friend's estate.73
+I was not provided any rationale as to why her animus became necessary in the administration of her good friend's estate.

-6.5 Jones v.
-Warbick74
+6.5 Jones v Warbick

 This was a costs decision from a contested passing of accounts application and other related litigation between two estate trustees and the beneficiaries concerning the administration of the estate.
-The estate trustees were found to have been in breach of their fiduciary duties, were required to repay the estate money it lost because of those breaches, and were found in contempt of a court order and as such were ultimately removed as estate trustees.
-The respondent objector beneficiaries asked for full indemnity costs to be paid by the estate trustees personally.
+The estate trustees were found to have been in breach of their fiduciary duties, were required to repay the estate money it lost because of those breaches, and were found in contempt of a court order, and as such were ultimately removed as estate trustees.